 Multiple inheritance is treated in such a way that the Properties that occur more than once in the inheritance hierarchy are only included once in their subclasses.
-For associations (AssociationEnds with references), the actual class referenced is used, and subclasses may be used on the other end of the reference.
+For associations (Class-typed Properties), the actual class referenced is used, and subclasses may be used on the other end of the reference.